DoItNowokay/krackHack-lavender/README.md

 # Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository
+Fork the repository.
-Create a new branch (git checkout -b feature)
+Create a new branch (git checkout -b feature).
+Make your changes.
-Make your changes
+Commit your changes (git commit -am 'Add feature').
-Commit your changes (git commit -am 'Add feature') Push to the branch (git push origin feature)
+Push to the branch (git push origin feature).
-Create a new Pull Request
+Create a new Pull Request.
 # License
 This project is licensed under the MIT License - see the LICENSE file for details.